solosoyfranco/Proxmox/03_Win10/README.md

 ---

-## Step 2: activate the IOMMU in Proxmox (for my Gigabyte X570 Aourus Master)
+## Step 2: activate the IOMMU in Proxmox

-Once connected in SSH (root) on your host, paste the following line:
+* AMD ONLY (tested on a Gigabyte X570 Aourus Master) Once connected in SSH (root) on your host, paste the following line:
 ```bash